Here’s a fabulous recipe for the best pasta dish ever: Spaghetti Carbonara

 This recipe is aligned with the classic Italian way to make carbonara… except for the peas.
 I’ve added peas- which is not what you see in Italy.
 Regardless, my entire family didn’t have any trouble scraping up every last bit of this pasta- probably because I made sure there was plenty of crispy pancetta included.

 I was recently in Italy on an Insight Vacations Luxury Gold tour.
 It was an incredible trip… filled with endless amounts of Italian food and fine wine, visits to ancient historical locations and quaint towns, luxury hotel accommodations, meeting new friends and a ton of laughter.
 It truly was the trip of a lifetime.
 Being on a tour was really nice– I find that I see a lot more than I would if I were just going it alone.
 Insight makes the trip so much fun, and you’re given plenty of time to explore on your own.
-I’ll be sharing more about Insight Vacations in my write-ups of Italy coming soon.
+I have shared more about my trip to Italy in my travel section.

 One of our stops on the trip was in Florence.
 This is a view from the Uffizi Gallery looking out toward the Arno River.